 I'm Fabio, a technical founder and product leader based in San Francisco.
 I built ByteNite from the ground up: a serverless AI compute platform that raised $1.2M, and turned GPU scheduling headaches into a clean developer experience.
-My background is in mathematics, but what drives me is making complex systems genuinely simple to use.
+My background is in mathematics, but what drives me is making complex systems genuinely simple to understand and use.

 From zero-to-one product strategy to technical leadership: here's how I think and what I build.

-End-to-end product ownership, developer experience design, and data-driven roadmapping — from raw concept to production in days.
+End-to-end product ownership, developer experience design, and data-driven roadmapping.
+From raw concept to production in days.

-ExploreServerless platforms, GPU optimization, distributed job scheduling, and AI inference — built and shipped at production scale.
+ExploreServerless platforms, GPU optimization, distributed job scheduling, and AI inference, built and shipped at production scale.

 ExploreBuilt a company from a blank document: idea, product, fundraising ($1.2M), sales & marketing, and a team, all as a solo founder.

-ExploreI grew up in Milan, Italy with two seemingly unrelated obsessions: mathematics and the piano.
+I grew up in Milan, Italy with two seemingly unrelated obsessions: mathematics and the piano.
 I pursued both seriously.
 A BSc in mathematics then an MSc in data science, alongside fifteen years of classical piano training and performance.
 What I didn't realize at the time was that both were teaching me the same thing: how to break a complex system into its essential parts, and how to make something technically demanding feel natural.

 That instinct brought me to San Francisco in 2022, where I founded ByteNite, a cloud infrastructure company built around the idea that powerful AI compute shouldn't require a PhD to configure.
 We went through Techstars, raised $1.2M, filed a patent, and I spent three years learning what it really means to build from zero: the product, the team, the go-to-market, and everything in between.